Shriharivs9/Full-Stack-Task/README.md

 Deployment

-Fully deployed on a cloud platform (e.g., AWS, Azure, or Heroku).
+Fully deployed on a cloud platform Like Vercel, Heroku or any other .

 Technologies Used